Noptin allows you to automatically notify your email subscribers whenever you publish a new blog post.

 You can use the following email tags in addition to the default email tags provided by Noptin.

-- [[post_title]] – To reference the post’s title.
+- [[post_title]] – This will be replaced by the post’s title.

-- [[post_excerpt]] – To reference the post’s excerpt.
+- [[post_excerpt]] – This will be replaced by the post’s excerpt.

-- [[post_content]] – To reference the post’s content.
+- [[post_content]] – Will be replaced by the post’s content.

-- [[post_author_email]] – To reference the author’s email address.
+- [[post_author_email]] – Will be replaced by the author’s email address.

-- [[post_author_login]] – To reference the author’s login name.
+- [[post_author_login]] – Will be replaced by the author’s login name.

-- [[post_author_id]] – To reference the author’s ID.
+- [[post_author_id]] – This will be replaced by the author’s ID.

-- [[post_date]] – To reference the post’s publication date.
+- [[post_date]] – Will be replaced by the post’s publication date.

-- [[post_url]] – To reference the post’s url.
+- [[post_url]] – This will be replaced by the post’s URL.

-- [[post_id]] – To reference the post’s ID.
+- [[post_id]] – Will be replaced by the post’s ID.